robmclarty/knex-express-project-sample/README.md

 ## Why?

 I'm tired of ORMs.
-I came from a Rails background where Active Record held your hand all the time, and when something went wrong you had to decipher where (in AR) it happened.
+I came from a Rails background where Active Record held my hand all the time, and when something went wrong I had to decipher where (in AR) it happened.
 It was a mysterious black box of goodies that helped me get pretty far without really understanding what was happening between my app and the DB.